GoogleCloudPlatform/monitoring-dashboard-samples/alerts/kafka-gke/README.md

 When there is an under replicated partition for an extended period of time, then the cluster is not healthy and cannot guarantee high availability.

 ## Change in number of ISRs alert
-In sync replicas (ISRs) are required for proper failover.
-The number of in sync replicas should be static, unless the broker cluster is expanding or partitions are removed.
-If the number of in sync replicas deviates without the broker cluster being modified, you should investigate to maintain high availability.
+In-Sync Replicas (ISRs) are required for proper failover.
+The number of In-Sync Replicas should be static, unless the broker cluster is expanding or partitions are removed.
+If the number of In-Sync Replicas deviates without the broker cluster being modified, you should investigate to maintain high availability.

-### Creating notification Channels and User Labels
+### Creating Notification Channels and User Labels

-Whether these alert policies are being used as standalones or base templates for a deployment strategy like terraform, one thing that should be utilized is notification channels and user labels.
+It is strongly recommended to add notification channels and user labels to the alert policies.
+The notification channel will set the notification destination if the alert policy is triggered.
+User labels are used for categorization, and can be used to indicate the severity level.

 ### User Labels